JakeWnuk/ptt/docs/USAGE.md

 ```
 The replacement file should contain the strings to be transformed as `PRIOR:POST`
 pairs.
 The replacements will be applied to the all instance in each line but
 only one swap is applied at once.
-This mode is ideal for subsituting words or characters in a string.
+This mode is ideal for substituting words or characters in a string.

 ### Replacing Text and Characters
 The `replace` module replaces text and characters in a string.
 This mode replaces all strings with all matches from a ':' separated file.
 The syntax is as follows: